 No attorney or litigant may submit to an opposing party interrogatories containing more than thirty (30) questions, regardless of how they may be numbered or lettered, without leave of the court in advance of service upon the opposing party.

-The Court without oral argument may decide motions.
-If any counsel or pro se party is unavailable upon a day on which a motion is set for oral argument, such counsel or pro se party shall obtain another date acceptable to the court and all other counsel, and shall submit an order before the date of the scheduled hearing approved by all counsel and pro se parties setting the motion for hearing on such alternate date.
+Motions may be decided by the Court without oral argument.
+If any counsel or pro se party is unavailable upon a day on which a Motion is set for oral argument, such counsel or pro se party shall obtain another date acceptable to the Court and all other counsel, and shall submit an order before the date of the scheduled hearing approved by all counsel or pro se parties setting the Motion for hearing on such alternate date.

-Appeals from the General Sessions Court or from a Municipal Court will be dismissed and the decision of the lower court reinstated if the appealing party fails to appear on the date the appeal is set for trail.
+Appeals from the General Sessions Court or from a Municipal Court will be dismissed and the decision of the lower Court reinstated if the appealing party fails to appear on the date the appeal is set for trial.

-The area between the bench and the bar in the courtroom is for the use of the litigants and counsel in the cases being considered by the court.
-Any staff or others assisting counsel should notify the Court Officer so that the first row behind the bar may be made available for their use.
+The area between the bench and the bar in the courtroom is for the use of the litigants and counsel in the cases being considered by the Court.
+Any staff or others assisting counsel should notify the Court Officer so that the first row behind the bar can be made available for their use.